Xinglab/rMATS-DVR/README.md

 3. Then the source code can be directly called from Python. <br>

 ###Required or optional external files:
-1. Genome and Known SNV are required: we highly recommend the users to use the genome sequence and dbSNP annotation from GTAK bundle, which can be downloaded from https://software.broadinstitute.org/gatk/download/bundle.
+1. Genome and Known SNV (required): we highly recommend the users to use the genome sequence and dbSNP annotation from GTAK bundle, which can be downloaded from https://software.broadinstitute.org/gatk/download/bundle.
 2. Known RNA editing sites: table delimited txt file with the first two columns are chromosome and coordinates.
 The other columns are ignored.
 Header is optional.
 Users can download the file from RADAR dababase (http://rnaedit.com/download/).
 3. Genome-wide repeat elements: RepeatMasker Genomic Datasets downloaded from http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html.
 For example: hg19.fa.out.gz
-4. Gene annotation in gtf format.
+4. Gene annotation: the gene annotaiton is in the UCSC format.
+We recommend users to download from UCSC. (http://hgdownload.soe.ucsc.edu/downloads.html#human).
+For example, one can download hg19 RefSeq gene from: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz

 ##1.
 Calibrate the bam files one by one.
 ###Usage